cppalliance/cppalliance.github.io/tools/werkprufer.md

 ### 9. Record the Testimony

-What the Geselle states under questioning becomes the specification the Pr&uuml;fkammer measures against.
+What the Geselle states under questioning becomes the specification the Pr&uuml;fstelle measures against.

 Process each answer from the questioning.
 Update the assumption's tag from Vermutung or Kl&auml;rungsbedarf to Feststellung.
 If the answer reveals new uncertainty - a stakeholder the Werkpr&uuml;fer did not know about, a political dynamic not in the Pr&uuml;fakte, a prior committee decision not in the record - file a new question on the Fragenkatalog.
 The questioning continues until all assumptions are resolved or the Werkpr&uuml;fer has enough ground truth to proceed.

 The Geselle may also volunteer context unprompted - information not solicited by a specific question.
 This testimony is admitted into the record with the same standing as solicited testimony.
-The Geselle knows things the Pr&uuml;fkammer does not.
-The Pr&uuml;fkammer that refuses unsolicited testimony is a Pr&uuml;fkammer that prefers its own ignorance.
+The Geselle knows things the Pr&uuml;fstelle does not.
+The Pr&uuml;fstelle that refuses unsolicited testimony is a Pr&uuml;fstelle that prefers its own ignorance.

 **When:** Always, after each question in the Befragung.